- A Laugh-Filled, Romantic Getaway at Chautauqua Harbor Hotel - December 12, 2023

 Can you believe there were once thousands of Indian mounds in Ohio?
 Today there are over 70 that you can visit.

-Can you believe there are over 70 Indian mounds in Ohio?
-Do you want to visit all of them but are overwhelmed and don’t know where to start?
-Leave that part to us.
-We’ve done the research and pulled together a list of mounds that we consider “must-see”.
+If you love history, you may set a goal to visit all of them.
+But if that thought leaves you overwhelmed, leave it to us.
+We’ve done a bit of research and pulled together a list of mounds that we consider “must-see” so you have someplace to begin.
 Now, let’s get started!